openhab/openhab-addons/bundles/org.openhab.binding.mqtt.fpp/README.md

 # FPP Binding

-Binding to control Falcon Player (FPP) Devices using MQTT.
+Binding to control Falcon Player (FPP) Devices using MQTT and HTTP.
+Status messages are recieved over MQTT and Commands are HTTP Commands.

 ## Discovery